Mini-Conf/Mini-Conf/templates/content/register.md

 The 2022 Conference on Health, Inference, and Learning will be held online.
-Full registration is now open.
+Full registration opens in February 2022.

-<a href="https://cvent.me/bOa0oA" class="btn-lg btn-primary" target="_blank" rel="noopener" role="button">Click here to register!</a>
+<a href="https://forms.gle/o9UNVW9xSeeYafJu6" class="btn-lg btn-primary" target="_blank" rel="noopener" role="button">Click here to pre-register!</a>
 <br /><br/ >

 ### Pricing ###